and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Below the time slot tiles, the booking screen displays a live list of all bookings for the selected date and space type.
 The list updates in real time as bookings are made or cancelled.
 It switches between "Who's in?" (desk) and "Who's parking?" (parking) based on the active space type toggle.
 The section headers "Who's in?" and "Who's parking?" are fixed strings and are not tenant-configurable.

 **FR-025 — Booking row display**
 Each row shows the user's profile picture, name, and time slot.
 The signed-in user's own row is visually highlighted.
-Guest booking rows display as "[Host's name]'s Visitor N" with no profile picture.
+Guest booking rows display as "[Host's name]'s Visitor N" with no profile picture; this format applies to both desk guest bookings (FR-013) and parking guest bookings (FR-019).
 Waitlisted bookings display the user's reserve position number.

 **FR-026 — Tenant-configurable member term**
 The count badge in the list header uses a tenant-configurable term for members (replacing "ANDis").
 Visitors are counted separately and displayed alongside (e.g. "3 Members + 1 visitor").